kdwils/blog/content/posts/goodbye-ingress-nginx.md

 ### Automatic certificates

-Luckily, `cert-manager` supports the gateway api already, and I was already using it for ingress resources.
-I use version `1.17.2` of cert-manager.
+Luckily, `cert-manager` supports the gateway API already, and I already had it install for certificate management.
+I have version `1.17.2` deployed as of this writing.

-To enable the gateway api for `cert-manager`, we need to add this flag to the deployment of the controller
+To enable the gateway API for `cert-manager`, we need to add this flag to the container args in the deployment of the controller
 ```shell
 --enable-gateway-api
 ```

-My full deployment looks like this for the controller:
+My full deployment looks like this:
 {{< details "deployment.yaml" >}}
 ```yaml
 # Source: cert-manager/templates/deployment.yaml